makinacorpus/DbToolsBundle/docs/content/getting-started/installation.md

 Currently supported database vendors:

-- PostgreSQL 10 or higher (previous versions from 9.5 are untested but should work)
+- PostgreSQL 10 and above
+  <br><small>(previous versions from 9.5 are untested but should work)</small>
-- MariaDB 11 or higher
-- MySQL 5.7 or higher
+- MySQL 8.0 and above
-- SQLite >= 3
+- SQLite 3.0 and above
+- MariaDB 10.11 and above
-- SQL Server 2019 or higher (previous versions from 2015 are untested but should work)
+- SQL Server 2019 and above
+  <br><small>(previous versions from 2015 are untested but should work)</small>

 ::: info
 The bundle could also work with other database vendors.
 Check out the [database vendors support page](../database-vendors).